PERFORMANCE AND LICENSING INFORMATION

 Making Audio Recordings

 In order to use Bernstein's compositions in an audio recording, you must obtain a mechanical license.
-Mechanical license fees are based on the length of the song and the number of recordings manufactured.
 For recordings manufactured within the United States, mechanical licenses can be obtained through the Harry Fox Agency.
-HFA has established the www.songfile.com website for those wishing to manufacture audio recordings in small, limited quantities.
+HFA has established Songfile for those wishing to manufacture audio recordings in small, limited quantities.
+In the United States, mechanical license fees are based on the length of the song and the number of recordings manufactured.
 Outside the United States, mechanical licenses are usually available from the country's mechanical rights society.
 Universal Music Publishing administers the vast majority of Bernstein's compositions (on behalf of the Leonard Bernstein Music Publishing Company), and should be contacted if any clarification is needed for your mechanical license application.

-To make an archival recording of a live concert performance, contact Boosey & Hawkes.
+To make an archival audio recording of a live concert performance, contact Boosey & Hawkes.
+Contact the theatrical agent for permission to make archival recordings of Broadway shows.
 Permission to make archival recordings of Broadway shows may NOT be available.
-Contact the theatrical agent for information.

 For use of audio recordings on the internet, contact Universal Music Publishing Group.